Fail with class

 MonadThrow

-type class instance for ST
+type class instance for ST monad and a helper function

 λ> hoursArrayEither 5